-One is the trail version of Nike’s most popular running shoe.
-While the other is trail specific shoe bolstered with traction and rock guards.
+One is the trail version of Nike’s most popular running shoe, while the other is a trail-specific shoe bolstered with traction and rock guards.
 But which one is right for you?
 Let’s take a look.

 Nike Pegasus Trail vs Wildhorse